bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-10-26-newsletter.md

-- **Continued discussion about full RBF:** in [last week's newsletter][news222 rbf], we summarized a discussion on the Bitcoin-Dev mailing list about the inclusion of a new `mempoolfullrbf` option that could create problems for a several businesses which accept transactions with zero confirmations ("zero conf") as final payments.
+- **Continued discussion about full RBF:** in [last week's newsletter][news222 rbf], we summarized a discussion on the Bitcoin-Dev mailing list about the inclusion of a new `mempoolfullrbf` option that could create problems for several businesses which accept transactions with zero confirmations ("zero conf") as final payments.
 Discussion continued this week on both the mailing list and the #bitcoin-core-dev IRC room.
 Some highlights of the discussion